dancuba1/motiveapp/README.md

 <img src="media/image56.png" alt="Profile Page (Other)" width="200" height="400">

-Users can follow other users on this page and view all their public events
+Users can follow other users on this page and view all their public events.

 ---

-Lastly, users can click add event at the bottom of the screen to create their own public event
+Lastly, users can click add event at the bottom of the screen to create their own public event.

 ---